Rally for Immigrant Justice

 Luis Suarez, Project and Communications Coordinator for the nonprofit organization the Inland Coalition for Immigrant Justice, hosted the project for three reasons.
 The first was to “demand” a medical report and investigation into the deaths of the immigrants being held there, specifically for the most recent death of Madariaga.
 It was also held to get the detention center to “provide adequate healthcare.”
 Lastly, Suarez wanted to bring attention to some of the detainees working full days for a wage of $1 per day, mentioning how many of them were “forced to work.”

-According to Suarez, 1 out of the six deaths, Morales-Ramos' cause of death was granted a full investigation, which determined that it was due to medical negligence.
+According to Suarez, Morales-Ramos' cause of death was granted a full investigation, which determined his death was due to medical negligence.

 “They [GEO Group] are a company that prioritizes profit over people,” said Suarez, “so we’ve noticed that in the past, a lot of the people that are inside, from testimonies from people that we speak to, a lot of people haven’t received proper healthcare.”

 The rally consisted of speakers addressing the attendees in both English and Spanish, highlighting the deaths of the men being held in the detention center; a performer playing the guitar, with the crowd joining in the singing, and ended with different music being played from electronic speakers while the organizers opened up a table of hot chocolate and pastries for the attendees to enjoy.